bednar/security/README.md

 ### Example

-Can read, list *Chat rooms* where subject is admin or subscriber.
+Can read (list) *Chat rooms* where subject is admin or is in subscribers.

     @Nonnull
     public Criterion read(@Nonnull final Authenticable authenticable)